OlgaLazarenko/Python_Learning/README.md

 - [x] access data  from series with position (iloc[] method)
 - [x] access data from series using label (loc [] methond)
 - [x] sort the dataframe asc/desc, by multiple columns
-- [x] sort the datafram by multiple columns but different orders
+- [x] sort the dataframe by multiple columns but different orders

 - [x] compute summary statistics
 - [x] compute the correlation
 - [x] compute the numerical data ranks
+- [] create plotting with Matplotlib

 ### DataFrame